cosminandronescu/ponggame2d/README.md

 You can also pause the game with the ESCAPE key.

 Newly Added:
-- A Few Comments for blocks of code;
+- A few comments for some parts of the code;
 - Background music and sound effects;
+- Increased window size;